GOMC-WSU/Manual/src/howto.rst

 The rest of the conf file should be similar to how you would set up a standard GOMC simulation.

-To initiate the multisimulation, first decide how many MPI processes and openMP threads you want to use and call GOMC with the following format.
+To initiate the multi-sim, first decide how many MPI processes and openMP threads you want to use and call GOMC with the following format.

 .. code-block:: bash